yashshirture/Blinkit-Retail-Performance-System/README.md

 ## 📌 Project Overview
 This Power BI project analyzes Blinkit retail sales and outlet performance to understand revenue drivers, outlet efficiency, and customer behavior.

-## 🔍 Key Insights
+## 🛒 Revenue Drivers & Outlet Performance Intelligence
-- Supermarket Type 1 contributes ~65% of total revenue, making it the primary sales driver.
+- Sales revenue is highly concentrated in a small number of item categories, with Fruits & Vegetables and Snack Foods contributing a significant share of total sales.
-- Fruits & Vegetables and Snack Foods together account for ~30% of total sales, indicating strong category concentration.
+- Supermarket Type 1 outlets generate the majority of revenue, indicating higher operational efficiency and stronger customer demand.
-- Medium-sized outlets generate the highest sales share (~42%), outperforming both small and large outlets.
+- Medium-sized outlets outperform small and large outlets in total sales contribution, highlighting optimal store sizing.
-- Sales performance is relatively consistent across location tiers, while volume differences are driven by outlet scale.
+- Product mix analysis shows a higher preference for regular-fat items compared to low-fat alternatives.
-- Average customer ratings remain stable (~3.9–4.0) across outlet types, suggesting satisfaction is not the limiting factor.
+- Customer ratings remain consistent across outlet types and locations, suggesting sales differences are driven by scale and assortment rather than satisfaction.

 ## 🛠 Tools Used
 - Power BI – Interactive dashboards & DAX measures